Oxbridge Interview Preparation Guide

 Critical thinking: To assess evidence, analyze arguments, and construct coherent answers.

-Intellectual curiosity: Demonstrate that you have a genuine interest in the exploration of your subject.
+Intellectual curiosity: Demonstrate genuine interest in exploring your subject.

-Flexibility: Supple adjustment to the difficulty of the question being asked or concept coming into play.
+Flexibility: Supple adjustment to the difficulty of the question being asked.

 Dealing With Unusual Questions

-When faced with a type of question you have never dealt with, keep in mind the interviewer is looking for your thought process, not necessarily a correct answer.
+Keep in mind the interviewer is looking for your thought process, not necessarily a correct answer.
 Break down the problem, talk through your line of reasoning, and don't freak out.
-It's totally okay to say you don't know the answer to a question as long as you add to that a structured attempt to reason.

 Responding To Analytical And Problem-Solving Questions

-Think Out Loud: Vocalize your thinking process in order to show logical steps to.
+Think Out Loud: Vocalize your thinking process to show logical steps.

 Connect to the Unknown: Hook up unfamiliar questions to similar topics you may know.